kai32/eccentricity/README.md

 The code is provided as is and is for academic purpose only.

-Contact voanna AT vision.ee.ethz.ch for questions
+Contact voanna AT vision.ee.ethz.ch and gemmar AT mit.edu for questions.

 # Dependencies
 ## Python packages